wh1t3r0s3lmao/Face-Recognition-Scripts/README.md

-# Face-Recognition-Scripts
-Some face recognition projects that ive decided to share with the world (:
+Some Face Recognition Projects to Share with the World 🌐👤 Hey there!
+I've got a couple of face recognition projects that I've decided to share with you.
+Enjoy exploring these projects! 😊

 How to use the scripts:
 --FACE_RECOG.PY--